 Prescription medications: bring an adequate supply and a refill prescription for local use if needed.
-Local pharmacies include: Hy-Vee, Medicap, Walgreens, Wal-Mart.
-Medicap pharmacy is within walking distance of campus.
-Hy-Vee pharmacy may deliver depending on class of prescription medication.
+Local pharmacies include Hy-Vee, Medicap, Walgreens, Wal-Mart.
+Medicap Pharmacy is within walking distance of campus.
+Hy-Vee pharmacy may deliver depending on the class of prescription medication.

 Glasses and contacts: update prescriptions and supply of contacts.

 Please see Student Health Insurance for information and tips on insurance coverage.

 Review with your student a plan of action if they become ill or injured.
 A solid first step in your plan is to be evaluated by the Student Health Service staff.
 Staff will assist students in sorting through illness and injury and make appropriate referrals as needed.